Matthew Melton: Dream Machine (2017–present)

+After departing Castle Face, Matthew's Fuzz City label took over distribution of the band.
+In the fall, Melton released his solo album Night Life, which was already planned for release at the time of the controversy.
 Dream Machine then released its second album, Breaking the Circle, in late 2017 (Matthew's fourth album released in 2017).
-Band membership consisted of Matthew on guitars and bass, Doris on piano and synthesizer, and Oskar Mead on drums.
+Band membership now consisted of Matthew on guitars and bass, Doris on piano and synthesizer, and Oskar Mead on drums.